simonhaenisch/md-to-pdf/readme.md

 md2pdf readme.md ~/readme.pdf
 ```

+Paths to images can be relative to the markdown file location (or if they are absolute, they need to use the `file://` protocol).

 **Page Break:** Place an element with class `page-break` to force a page break at a certain point of the document, e. g.:

 ```md